search

 • Calculated based on corporate surveys, household surveys, and other data

-• Publishes more than 10 items, including "nonfarm payrolls" and the "unemployment rate"
+• Publishes more than 10 indicators, including “nonfarm payrolls” and “unemployment rate”

-• The data is also reflected in the Federal Reserve Board’s (FRB) policy decisions
+• The data is also factored into the Federal Reserve Board’s (FRB) policy decisions

 FOMC Statement and Minutes

-• The FOMC (Federal Open Market Committee) is the body responsible for setting U.S. monetary policy
+• The FOMC (Federal Open Market Committee) is the body that sets U.S. monetary policy

 • It consists of the seven members of the Board of Governors of the Federal Reserve System and the five presidents of the regional Federal Reserve Banks

-• It details changes in monetary policy, including interest rate adjustments, current economic conditions, and economic outlooks
+• It details changes to monetary policy, including interest rate adjustments, current economic conditions, and economic outlooks

 Gross Domestic Product (GDP)